Smart Retirement Planning Tips for Teachers This Summer: Make the Most of Your 403(b), Pension, and Fiduciary Advice

 Review What You’re Working With

 Start by reviewing what you already have in place: your teacher pension, any 403(b) or 457(b) plans, and additional savings.
 But don’t assume everything is working in your favor—especially when it comes to products marketed to educators.
 Unfortunately, many teachers are targeted by salespeople pushing high-fee annuities through their workplace plans.
 These aren’t always presented clearly, and they’re often not in your best interest.
-Always ask whether the advisor you're speaking with is a fiduciary financial advisor
+Always ask whether the advisor you're speaking with is a fiduciary financial advisor—legally required to act in your best interest—not a salesperson tied to commissions.

 Also, be aware of terminology, as explained in the image below: